 - Turn your deep fryer off and unplug the cord.
 If it is a detachable cord, completely detach it and set aside.

-- Remove the basket and place in a sink where you can clean with warm soapy water.
+- Remove the basket and place it in a sink where you can clean it with warm soapy water.
 If food particles are stuck to the basket, you may need to let it soak in hot water for a couple of hours to loosen them.

 - Clean the oil holding area of your fryer with a paper towel.
 If you want to take it a step further, you can use soap and water, but you will need to ensure that it has been rinsed thoroughly and dried 100% before adding oil back in.
 If it has not dried completely, oil will pop and splatter dangerously the next time you try to deep fry with it.